mathjax/MathJax/mathjax/docs/rst/typeset.rst

 This will cause MathJax to typeset the page when it is next able to do so.
-It guarantees that the typesetting will synchronize properly with the loading of jax, extensions, fonts, stylesheets, and other asynchornous activity, and is the only truely safe way to ask MathJax to process additional material.
+It guarantees that the typesetting will synchronize properly with the loading of jax, extensions, fonts, stylesheets, and other asynchronous activity, and is the only truly safe way to ask MathJax to process additional material.

 The :meth:`MathJax.Hub.Typeset()` command also accepts a parameter